Let's play with the money system

 Play Money Maker!

 Money Maker is a combination of Catan, Monopoly and Poker.
-As opposed to Monopoly, in Money Maker every player is a commercial bank!
+As opposed to Monopoly, in Money Maker every player is a commercial bank that can create money!

 Players from 11 years and up enjoyed Money Maker.
 Afterwards, 85% of players understand money, credit, debt, basic economics and have a context in which to place societal affairs.